boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    *  PIR: Peak Information Rate (i.e., maximum bandwidth)

-   These parameters define the traffic characteristics of the slice and are part of SLO parameter set provided by the 5G NSO to IETF NSC.
+   These parameters define the traffic characteristics of the slice and are part of SLO parameter set provided by the 5G NSO to RFC XXXX NSC.
 Based on these parameters the provider network inbound policy can be implemented using one of following options: